adiman1/sql-data-warehouse-project/README.md

 - **Analytics & Reporting**:
   Writing SQL queries and dashboards to generate insights on sales, customers, and products.

+- Additional help documentations can be found in docs folder

 ---

 ## 🎯 Skills Demonstrated